kuralme/RL_training/README.md

 With the environment is set correctly you should be able to run the scripts.

-Train and test the cartpole agent:
+Train and test the cartpole model:
 ```
 python3 cartpole.py
 ```